 Cash Purchase and Loans

 Cash purchases are the most common way to pay for a solar energy system and is what's typically recommend for homeowners, if financially feasible for them.
 Since the average return on an all-cash solar power system is 4-9 years, many buyers choose a cash purchase.
 A cash purchase also lets the homeowner reap the lucrative benefits of federal and state tax incentives.
 Currently, there's the 26% solar investment tax credit (ITC) and a $1,000 state of Arizona tax credit.
-The 26% ITC is only available through the year 2020, so this is the year to act if you want the biggest and fastest return on your solar investment!
+The 26% ITC is only available through the year 2022, so acting sooner rather than later will help you secure the biggest and fastest return on your solar investment.

 Low-interest loans typically offer the best financial return outside of an all-cash purchase.
 In general, it's typically recommended to finance only the necessary portion of the net cost after incentives are applied to achieve the best payback.
 A qualified solar installation company will help you determine what financing combination will be most ideal for your specific situation.